 Before we had The Halcyon, Victoria was Downton Abbey in a palace.
 The Durrells was Downton Abbey in Corfu.
 The eye-bleedingly awful Tutankhamun was Downton Abbey set in a pyramid.
 And now we have The Halcyon: Downton Abbey in a hotel.

-Unlike all the others (some good, some bad, some Tutankhamun) The Halcyon genuinely had the essential components that had been stuffed into Downton Abbey.
+Unlike all the others (some good, some bad, only one absolutely terrible –Tutankhamun) The Halcyon genuinely had the essential components that had been stuffed into Downton Abbey.
 The Halcyon is a period drama following a dysfunctional aristocratic family with a brood of unhappy, weird children; it features a load of servants fostering unlikely and inappropriate feelings towards the mentally challenged aristocrats; and is set during a world war, so there's lots of bombs going off all over the place and plenty of men sporting sexy uniforms and limps.

 However, unlike Downton Abbey, The Halcyon is actually good.
 Sure, most of the storylines are deeply irritating, and plots involving love between aristocrats and servants should be banned, unless you're Charlotte Brontë.
 And yes, there are ridiculously uptight, angry women like Lady Hamilton (Olivia Williams) who are almost as annoying as Lady Mary.
 The men are just as self satisfied and dressed in tuxedos (looking at you Lord Hamilton, Alex Jennings from The Crown).